 - Taste and adjust if you prefer more spicy.

-- In a large mixing bowl, add tofu skin, cucumber and cauliflower together.
+- In a mixing bowl, add tofu skin, cucumber and cauliflower together.

 - Mix together with dressing.
 Make sure all the veggies and tofu skin are fully coated with dressing.

-- Scatter with chopped spring onion and toss together.
+- Scatter with chopped scallion (spring onion) and toss together.

 - Tumble into a large serving bowl and serve.

 - Pressed tofu skin or bean curd sheets can be found in Asian grocery stores.
 They should be in the same place as fresh tofu.
 If you can’t find pressed tofu skin, try using a plain hard or pressed tofu and thinly slice into strips.

 - If you prefer, you can use raw cauliflower in this recipe.
 There is no need to blanche.